 - Data warehouse destinations are a specialized type of cloud connection, where source data goes through Customer.io, where we transform the data and send it in batches to tables in your database.
 See our data warehouse destinations for more information.

 Pipelines)) subgraph Destinations d(Your CRM) e(Your analytics

 server-side data|d c-->|Send website source only|e c-->|Send website and

 server-side data|f linkStyle 0,3 stroke-width:2px,fill:none,stroke:#AF64FF linkStyle 1 stroke-width:2px,fill:none,stroke:#00ECBB linkStyle 2,4 stroke-width:2px,fill:none,stroke:#0597AD

 The steps involved in configuring your destination will change based on the specific destination and mode you enable.
 See an individual destination to learn more about the individual steps, and the information you’ll need, to connect a destination.

-- Go to the CDP tab and click Connections.
+- Go to the Data Pipelines tab and click Connections.

 - Click Add New under Destinations.

 - Select the mappings—the actions that you want to send to the destination.
 See Subscriptions below for more information.